-Clark Roberts, Certified Industrial Hygienist (CIH), will review Bristol's Safety and Health Program for this project.
+Clark Roberts, CIH, will review Bristol's Safety and Health Program for this project.
 As the Health and Safety Manager (HSM), he will monitor project compliance with Bristol's Corporate Safety and Health Program.
-Mr. Roberts works with Bristol's SSHOs assigned to individual projects to develop and implement effective APPs and SSHPs.
+Mr. Roberts works with Bristol's SSHOs who are assigned to individual projects to develop and implement effective APPs and SSHPs.
 He is based in Bristol's San Antonio, Texas, office.
 For this project, Mr. Roberts will be responsible for the following:

-- Reviewing and editing the APP and SSHP - Being available for emergencies - Providing consultation as needed to ensure that the APP and SSHP are fully implemented - Coordinating any modification to the APP and SSHP with the Site Superintendent (SS), SSHO, and USACE CO provided in Table 5-1.
+- Reviewing and editing the APP and SSHP - Being available for emergencies - Providing consultation as needed to ensure that the APP and SSHP are fully implemented - Coordinating any modification to the APP and SSHP with the Site Superintendent (SS), SSHO, and USACE Contracting Officer (CO)

-The HSM qualification requirements and summary information for Mr. Roberts are
+The HSM qualification requirements and summary information for Mr. Roberts are provided in Table 5-1.